NoMeansNowastaken/KarutaSniper/README.md

 1. Download repo
 2. Install requirements
-3. Install [discord.py-self](https://github.com/dolfies/discord.py-self) from repo (you need version 2 or higher)
-4. Install pytesseract (and add to path)
+3. Install pytesseract (and add to path)

 ## How use